AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 ## What's next?

 This article was pretty simple to remind you of the basics of pattern matching in `switch`.
-The next parts are gonna talk about more advanced usages, including:
+The next parts will talk about more advanced usages, including:

 * using `switch` with anything other than `enum` (especially pattern matching with `tuples`, `structs`, `is` and `as`).
 * using pattern matching with other statements, including `if case`, `guard case`, `for case`, `=~`, …